-Before we do that, we need to consider how we decide which dinosaurs were the biggest.
+Before we do that, we need to consider how we decide which dinosaurs were the biggest dinosaur ever.

 Measuring the World’s Largest Dinosaur

-For our purposes, the largest dinosaurs are those that had the longest measurement from head to tail.
+For our purposes, the biggest dinosaurs ever are those that had the longest measurement from head to tail.
 Measuring dinosaurs by height or weight could also be useful.
-However, neither of those measures is individually useful at figuring out the “largest” creature.
+However, neither of those measurements is individually useful for figuring out the “largest” creature.